 GREEK UNIVERSITY'S SEVEN STRATEGIES FOR COMMUNITY CHANGE ON COLLEGE CAMPUSES

-1. Providing information to fraternity members, sorority members, and student athletes via educational presentations, workshops, seminars, social media, podcasts, and our new book (buy it on Amazon) called "From Letters to Leaders: Creating Impact on Your College Campus and Beyond", and our follow up book called "From Letters to Leaders: Redefining New Member Education and Leveraging Belonging to Eliminate Hazing" available for sale on Amazon now.
+1. Providing information to fraternity members, sorority members, and student athletes via educational presentations, workshops, seminars, social media, The Fraternity Foodie podcast, and our new book (buy it on Amazon) called "From Letters to Leaders: Creating Impact on Your College Campus and Beyond", and our follow up book called "From Letters to Leaders: Redefining New Member Education and Leveraging Belonging to Eliminate Hazing" available for sale on Amazon now.

 5. Changing consequences (incentives/disincentives) by increasing or decreasing the probability of specific behaviors that reduces risk or enhances protection by altering the consequences for performing that behaviors (public recognition for deserved behavior, chapter/council rewards, or loss of privileges).

 6. Changing the physical design or structure of the environment to reduce risk or enhance protection during social events or even campus design.

 7. Modifying/changing policies with a formal change in chapter/council procedures, bylaws, or rules, including public policy actions and systems change within government, communities, and organizations.